East Bay Township, Michigan

 East Bay Charter Township is a charter township of Grand Traverse County in the U.S. state of Michigan.
 The population was 11,589 at the 2020 census, up from 10,663 at the 2010 census.
-It is one of three charter townships in Grand Traverse County, the others being Long Lake Township and neighboring Garfield Township.
-East Bay Township is the second-most populous township in Northern Michigan, behind Garfield Township.
+It is one of three charter townships in Grand Traverse County, and is the second-most populous township in Northern Michigan, behind neighboring Garfield Township.

 The northern portion of the township is adjacent to Traverse City and is part of that city's urban area.
 The southern portion remains largely rural, with many small lakes.
 East Bay Township is the location of Traverse City State Park.

 History

 East Bay Township was organized in January 1867.

 Geography

 According to the United States Census Bureau, the township has a total area of 42.3 sqmi, of which 39.9 sqmi is land and 2.4 sqmi (5.76%) is water.

 The township lies at the head of the East Arm of Grand Traverse Bay, from which the township takes its name.
 The north of East Bay Township is heavily urbanized, while the south remains more rural, with rolling hills, dense forests, and kettle lakes.
 Traverse City State Park is located in the northwest of the township, along the shore of East Bay.

 The Boardman River flows through the south of the township.
 The township is home to many lakes that are part of its watershed, including Arbutus Lake and Spider Lake.